 Learn the letters and their sounds with Jack Hartman

-Also check out our teacher approved videos for each letter
+Also, check out our teacher approved videos for each letter

 Interactive web pages that teach the alphabet

 Here are some interactive web pages that kids enjoy using.
-Now, these are games (or contain multiple games or alphabet activities for kindergarten) that I would feel comfortable using whole group during instruction.
+Now, these are games (or contain multiple games or alphabet activities for kindergarten) that I would feel comfortable using the whole group during instruction.